robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 # DFD Construction
 ## Step 2
 ### Transition to a Level 1 diagram
-- Breakdown the single Level 0 process into major processes and related data stores
+- Breakdown the single Level 0 process into major processes and related data stores .red[for a single feature / scenario]
 - Check your work
 - Can you tell a story without edits?
 - Does it match reality?